Colton1skees/Colton1skees.github.io/posts/Inversion.md

-# Existence of binary polynomials with inverses
+# Inverting binary permutation polynomials

 If you're familiar with [modular multiplicative inverses](https://en.wikipedia.org/wiki/Modular_multiplicative_inverse), you may be interested to know that this concept extends to a certain class of binary polynomials.